alcoat/yacana/README.md

 ollama_agent = OllamaAgent("AI assistant", "llama3.1:8b", system_prompt="You are a helpful AI assistant")

-# Create a task to tell a joke
+# Create a task to tell a riddle
 message = Task("Tell me a riddle.
 But do NOT tell me the answer.", ollama_agent).solve()

 # "Why was the math book sad?"